-Figure~\ref{fig:flyer_original} presents the experimental data, the computer simulated models shown in grey and the posterior predictive samples of the velocimetry curve after calibration shown in blue.
+Figure~\ref{fig:flyer_calibration} presents the posterior predictive samples of the velocimetry curves after calibration shown in blue.
 In a similar way, Figures~\ref{fig:flyer_calibration3}, \ref{fig:flyer_calibration2} and \ref{fig:flyer_calibration1} show the posterior predictive samples of the aligned curves, warping functions and shooting vectors respectively.
-In all of these cases, the predictive samples have good coverage of the experimental data.
-Furthermore, Figure~\ref{fig:flyer_pairplot} presents a pairs plot of the posterior distribution of the 11 calibrated parameters with diagonal elements representing marginal distributions while the lower diagonal are bivariate contours and pair sample plots for the upper diagonal.
-Compared to \cite{walters2018bayesian}, we are able to use the entirety of the functional data while they used a few hand selected features.
+In all of these cases, the predictive samples cover the experimental data well.
+Furthermore, Figure~\ref{fig:flyer_pairplot} presents a pairs plot of the posterior distribution of the 11 calibrated parameters with diagonal elements representing marginal distributions while the lower diagonal shows bivariate contours and the upper diagonal shows pair plots of the samples.
+Compared to \cite{walters2018bayesian}, we are able to use the entirety of the functional data while their approach used a few hand selected features.

-Figure~\ref{fig:flyer_vv_discrep} shows the posterior distribution of shooting vector discrepancies, $\bm\delta_v(\bm x_1)$, $\bm\delta_v(\bm x_2)$, and $\bm\delta_v(\bm x_3)$.
-Figure~\ref{fig:flyer_gam_discrep} shows the difference between two sets of warping functions: those that include the discrepancy in Figure~\ref{fig:flyer_vv_discrep} and those that do not, indicating the type of shift that these discrepancies induce.
+Figure~\ref{fig:flyer_vv_discrep} shows the posterior distribution of $\bm\delta_v(\bm x_1)$, $\bm\delta_v(\bm x_2)$, and $\bm\delta_v(\bm x_3)$, the shooting vector discrepancies.
+Figure~\ref{fig:flyer_gam_discrep} shows the difference between two sets of warping functions, those that include the discrepancy in Figure~\ref{fig:flyer_vv_discrep} and those that do not, which illustrates the type of shift that these discrepancies induce.